luisrodrigues154/dwm-directionalfocus/README.md

 - Does not consider floating windows as part of the decision

 Tested with:
-- tiled
+- Tiled
-- floating
+- Floating
-- Fibonnacci (spiral and dwindle)
+- Fibonnacci
+- Spiral
+- Dwindle
 - Gapless grid